 We know that we said in the introduction of this article that Oktoberfest is a bit of a cliche thing, but hey, we just couldn’t resist.
 It doesn’t matter if you like beer at all, Oktoberfest is simply a breathtaking display of German culture that you simply have to experience to truly appreciate it.
 That’s why, if you’re ever in Germany, make sure that you pay Oktoberfest a visit, we guarantee you that you won’t regret it.

 If you’re a fan of automotive sports, cars in general or you just appreciate incredible engineering, visiting BMW museum is something you simply have to do.
 In this museum, you will find a jaw-dropping collection of cars and bikes that will simply take your breath away as soon as you lay your eyes on the.
 We can talk about the number of cars that are currently sitting there, we can talk about how gorgeous they are, but this is something that honestly can’t be described.
 That’s why we highly recommend you to visit this place on your own and prepare to be amazed.

 Last but certainly not least, we have Brandenburg Gate, an incredibly famous landmark and one of the most popular monuments in the whole of Europe.
 This historic site was used as a dividing border during the dark times in the horrible event that is the cold war, which basically tore the city apart.
 Luckily, when the wall was finally “destroyed” 30 years ago, this building became a symbol of hope, not just for Germans, but for all the people in the world.
 All of this is a perfect reason for you to visit this amazing historic site, and soak all the history behind it in.

-Thanks to Solar panel contractor Cary for this great article!
+Thanks to Security Camera Installation Los Angeles CA for this great article!